Nilesh-Pandeyy/Kafka-Elastic-Search-Data-Pipeline/README.md

 The username or prefix to search for.

 Description: Searches for usernames in Elasticsearch, returning all usernames starting with the provided prefix or matching exactly.

+Create Username

+Endpoint: POST /ecs-service/create

+Parameters:

+Body Parameters:
+username (string): The username to create. profilePhotoUrl (string): The URL of the profile photo.